P-25/react-native-notification-reader/README.md

 AppRegistry.registerHeadlessTask(RNAndroidNotificationListenerHeadlessJsName,	() => headlessNotificationListener)
 ```

-For more details, se the `sample/` project in this repository
+For more details, see the `example/` project in this repository

 ## FAQ

 "There are some limitations regarding the use of the Headless JS by this module that I should care about?"

-Yes, there are some nuances that you should consern.
+Yes, there are some nuances that you should concern.
 For example, since Headless JS runs in a standalone "Task" you can't interact directly with it by the touch UI.
-For more information about using Headless JS in React Native, I sugest to you to take a look at the official documentation [here](https://reactnative.dev/docs/headless-js-android).
+For more information about using Headless JS in React Native, I suggest you take a look at the official documentation [here](https://reactnative.dev/docs/headless-js-android).

 ***